aslbarnett/lapis-vscode/README.md

 6. Click **Reload** to reload the Code
 7. From the menu bar click: Code > Preferences > Color Theme > **Lapis**

+# Feedback

+If you see any issues with the theme, please [open an issue](https://github.com/aslbarnett/lapis-vscode/issues).

+# Inspiration

 Inspired by Night Owl, Halcyon and Dracula.